 New Mexico Weight Distance Tax Permit

-New Mexico Weight Distance Tax (WDT) Permit is required from owners, operators and registrants of interstate and intrastate commercial vehicles having a declared gross weight or gross vehicle weight of 26,000 pounds or greater.
+New Mexico Weight Distance Tax (WDT) Permit is required from owners, operators, and registrants of interstate and intrastate commercial vehicles having a declared gross weight or gross vehicle weight of 26,000 pounds or greater.
 The tax is based on mileage traveled on New Mexico highways at a rate determined by the weight of the vehicle.
 Every agency must register for a New Mexico Weight Distance Tax Permit each year.
 Companies must also register and apply for a New Mexico Weight Distance Tax Permit for each vehicle.
 DOT Operating Authority has years of experience in doing paperwork for its customers who hold heavy vehicles.
-We are here to help you to obtain a Weight Distance Tax Permit in New Mexico.
+We are here to help you obtain a Weight Distance Tax Permit in New Mexico.
 Pay attention to the due dates of this permit.

 Weight Distance Tax is DUE BY:

 - April 30 (for the quarter January 1 through March 31)

 - July 31 (for the quarter April 1 through June 30)